AtomicConductor/conductor_client/docs/install.md

 ### To install manually.

 Copy the downloaded source directory to a location of your choice and set the following environment variables.
-The examples below use bash, and powershell for Windows.
+The examples below use Bash, and Powershell for Windows.
 You should adjust for your chosen environment.

 ``` bash fct_label="Mac"
 export CONDUCTOR_LOCATION="/path/to/conductor_client"